hey-adora/artcord/README.md

 ## Build the project

-1. `rustup toolchain install nightly` - make sure you have Rust nightly
+1. `rustup toolchain install stable` - make sure you have Rust stable
 2. `rustup target add wasm32-unknown-unknown` - add the ability to compile Rust to WebAssembly
 3. `cargo leptos serve` - install `cargo-generate` binary (should be installed automatically in future)
 4. `npm install -g sass` - install `dart-sass` (should be optional in future)